 The city can be broken down into five areas – North, the area north of 190th St.; Central, which includes Old Torrance; East, including Walteria; West, bordering Redondo Beach; and South, including the highly-desirable Hollywood Riviera.

 The school system is served by the Torrance Unified School District and provides students with 17 elementary schools; eight middle schools; and five high schools.
-If you’re house hunting and need to know the school boundaries in which the home sits, click here.
-For those wanting to know overall school performance, test scores, student demographics, student staffing, and other hard facts within the district, or even at other schools and districts throughout California, there’s all kinds of data at the California Dept. of Education website.
+If you're house hunting and need to know the school boundaries in which the home sits, click here.
+For those properties that have a Torrance address yet are within the Los Angeles Unified School District, find your schools here.
+For those wanting to know overall school performance, test scores, student demographics, student staffing, and other hard facts within the district, or even at other schools and districts throughout California, there's all kinds of data at the California Dept. of Education website.

 Torrance Property Info